alvs210/LudoGame/README.md

 ### **Game Rules:**
 1. **Starting the Game:**
-   - Each player selects a color and places their tokens in the home base.
+   - Each player selects a color.
+The tokens already begin in the starting position.
    - To move a token from the home base, the player must roll a 6.

 2. **Rolling the Dice:**
-   - Players take turns rolling the dice and move their tokens based on the roll.
+   - Players take turns rolling the dice (via a button) and move their tokens by clicking on them.
    - Tokens move clockwise around the board.
-   - Rolling a 6 allows for an additional roll.

-3. **Landing on Opponents:**
+3. **Movements:**
    - Landing on an opponent's token sends their token back to the start position.
+   - You can only exit the starting position with a "6" rolled.
+   - You must roll the exact number of places remaining to reach the home base (center) and earn a point.

 4. **Winning:**
-   - The first player to move all four tokens into the home column wins the game.
+   - The first player to move all four tokens into the home base and thus earns 4 points wins the game.

 ### **Historical Context & Animations:**
 - The game begins in **1750**, during the Mughal Empire, where you and your friends gather to play Pachisi.